ahoys/universal-app-template/README.md

 A general usage boilerplate for various (bigger) projects that require performance, security and stability.

+This is work in progress.
+Make sure to read that TODO-list.

 ## Some goals:
 - As minimum as possible.
 - As peformant as possible.